 The Mexican cuisine is a mixture of Spanish and Indigenous influences.
 Corn products, such as tortillas, beans and peppers are important ingredients for a Mexican dish.
 The famous drink of Mexico is Tequila (a liquor made from the juice of agave).

-There are no vaccinations required to entry Mexico.
+There are no vaccinations required to enter Mexico.
 However, you are being advised to take precautions against hepatitis A, typhus, diphtheria, tetanus and polio.
 Also precautions against malaria are also advised.
-Furthermore, you are being advised to discuss your travel plans with a health-care provider to determine which vaccination you might need
+Furthermore, you are being advised to discuss your travel plans with a health-care provider to determine which vaccination you might need.

 While traveling in Mexico, you are being advised to avoid tap water, fountain drinks and ice cubes.
 It is advisable to only drink bottled or boiled water.
 Also try to avoid street food and always wash your hands before eating.